GScottAlder/the-road-to-learn-react/manuscript/chapter2.md

 ...
 ~~~~~~~~

-That's already a complex use case, because you have to pass a value to the class method and thus you have to wrap it into another (arrow) function.
-So basically, it has to be a function that is passed to the event handler.
+This is already a complex use case, because you have to pass a value to the class method and thus you have to wrap it into another (arrow) function.
+So, it has to be a function that is passed to the event handler.
 The following code wouldn't work, because the class method would be executed immediately when you open the application in the browser.

 {title="src/App.js",lang=javascript}
 ~~~~~~~~